Retatrutide Clinical Results 2026: From 24% to 28.7% Weight Loss

 What We Still Don't Know

 All GLP-1 medications show substantial weight regain when stopped.
-TRIUMPH-5 (weight maintenance trial) will address whether retatrutide can help maintain diet-induced weight loss.
+TRIUMPH-5 (weight maintenance trial) is ongoing and will address this.

-TRIUMPH-CVOT won't report until 2028-2029, but cardiovascular safety is crucial for FDA approval.
-The agency will scrutinize TRIUMPH-1 and TRIUMPH-4 for any CV safety signals.
+TRIUMPH-CVOT won't report until 2028–2029.
+FDA will scrutinize TRIUMPH-1 and TRIUMPH-4 for any cardiovascular safety signals.

-Why does 1 in 5 patients experience tingling/numbness?
-Is it transient or permanent?
+Is dysesthesia transient or persistent?
 Does it represent nerve damage or benign sensory adaptation?
+Longer follow-up is needed.

 Clinical Implications